dsccommunity/Microsoft365DscWorkshop/docs/ManualAgentSetup.md

 - This machine needs network connectivity to Azure DevOps (https://dev.azure.com)
 - It also needs network connectivity to configure the respective tenant

+> :information_source: Note: This guide assumes you are installing the agent for the production tenant.
+Please change the commands if you deploy for a different tenant.

+> :information_source: Note: This guide explains how to assign read-only permissions to the Azure DevOps build agent's managed identity as well as full permissions.
+Please change the command depending of that permissions you want to have the build agent.

 ## Connect to your Azure Tenant

-1. First connect to graph using your global admin account
+1. :pencil2: First connect to graph using your global admin account
 ```powershell
 $scopes = 'RoleManagement.ReadWrite.Directory',
     'Directory.ReadWrite.All',